 - 800 ml (3 ⅓ cup) fish stock

 - 600 grams (1.3lb) haddock chopped into large chunks

 - fresh coriander chopped to serve on top

-- Place olive oil in your pan and warm up over a medium heat
+- Warm up the olive oil in a pan over a medium heat

 - Add the onions, peppers and garlic and cook for 3-5 mins until soft